dsellers1/home-assistant/README.md

 </details>

 ### custom:button-card with dynamic icon color
-This card is similar to the one above but uses more templating to allow dynamic icon color based on the battery level.
+This example is similar to the one above but uses more templating to allow dynamic icon color based on the battery level.
 The custom:button-card handles the icon accordingly based on level, charging status, and charging type.

 ![image](https://github.com/dsellers1/home-assistant/assets/67642332/9a3b238d-03ad-44e9-a101-fcd336f61e48)
 <details><summary>YAML code</summary>